-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on immediately.

 Mayor Valdes-Fauli: Well, that should be removed.
-If it's life safety, it should be removed immediately.
+If it's life safety, it should be removed

 Vice Mayor Lago: But I think -- if I may answer just with an example.